fahad-hasan/flickrgal/README.md

 I will definitely try to make this a compact production-ready framework whenever I have some free time, including database connectivity, a small ORM and pretty URLs.

+####HTML/CSS and PHP only
+Only HTML/CSS and PHP has been used as part of the specification.
+No UI framework or JavaScript has been used.

 ####Viewing the original image
 The user can view the original full-sized image by clicking on the thumbnail.
 However, if a user has chosen not to share the original copy of him image, the next available large size will be shown.